-Outside of technical knowledge, your team of professionals should spend ample time explaining their service approach and process, and the resources they can provide to both your practice and to your employees.
+Outside of technical knowledge, your team of professionals should spend ample time explaining their service approach and process, as well as the resources they can provide both to your practice and to your employees.
 When retirement laws and deferral limits change, your provider should be proactive in scheduling meetings with you to re-evaluate plan design and determine whether your current arrangement still makes sense.

 “Are you a fiduciary?”

 This level of personalized service, support and transparency also extends to the individuals advising on the investments that make up your plan.
 As a physician, you uphold the duty to provide high-quality, well-conceived care to your patients.
 Similarly, the advisor who oversees the investments in your retirement plan upholds their own duty to you and your employees: to serve as a fiduciary and to act solely in your collective best interests when making recommendations on behalf of the plan.